Million Reasons: Critical reception

 Cady Lang, writing for Time appreciated the touching quality of the recording's nature, which she described as heartbreaking.
 Craig Jenkins of Vulture compared its potential appeal to "Daddy Lessons" as well and felt they both shared a "big left-field bid for country-radio airplay".
 International Business Times's Nicholas Mojica ranked "Million Reasons" at number six on his list of the best songs from Joanne; he acclaimed its lyrics and noted the contributions made by Lindsey.

 The staff at Idolator selected "Million Reasons" to review as part of their 'Rated & Reviewed' column series.
 Robbie Daw from the publication congratulated the singer for creating a "super-produced" country version of her 2011 single "You and I".
 Rachel Sonis agreed and found it to be simple and sweet, awarding the track a rating of 8.5 out of 10.
 However, both Carl Williott and Mike Wass were disappointed, with the latter claiming: "this era is shaping up to be even worse than I imagined."
 It ultimately received an average score of 6.1/10 from the writers.
 Similarly, Bowman from the same website called it one of Joannes "more forgettable tracks".
 Although The Atlantics Spencer Kornhaber found it to be a "sturdily crafted" single, he found Gaga to be neglectful of the song's details and claimed that American singer-songwriter Taylor Swift could excel exceptionally better at the same craft.
+Kristen S. Hé of Vulture felt the song is elevated by Gaga's "raw vocals", "though the lyrics and bland arrangement lack the precise, lived-in details of a truly great country song."

 Billboard ranked "Million Reasons" at number 35 on their "100 Best Pop Songs of 2016" list.
 Rena Gross from the magazine said that "traffic-stopping vocal delivery perfectly encapsulates our longing for the impossible".
 Gary Trust from the publication wrote an article titled "With 'Million Reasons,' Is Lady Gaga Bringing Back 'The Vocalist Era'?" where he interviewed radio programmers and theorized that the track "is reminding radio, and fans, of Gaga's talents, beyond her trademark quirky costumes and persona".
 The programmers commented that the traditional nature of the track was suited for playing on contemporary American radio.
 "Million Reasons" received a nomination in the category for Best Pop Solo Performance at the 60th Annual Grammy Awards.